jsx-eslint/jsx-ast-utils/README.md

 ```

 ## Usage
 This is a utility module to evaluate AST objects for JSX syntax.
 This can be super useful when writing linting rules for JSX code.
-It was originally in the code for [jsx-ast-utils](https://github.com/evcohen/jsx-ast-utils), however I thought it could be useful to be extracted and maintained separately so you could write new interesting rules to statically analyze JSX.
+It was originally in the code for [eslint-plugin-jsx-a11y](https://github.com/evcohen/eslint-plugin-jsx-a11y), however I thought it could be useful to be extracted and maintained separately so **you** could write new interesting rules to statically analyze JSX.

 ### ESLint example
 ```js